tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

   **Answer**: A regular node still is connected to other nodes, so it can provide its peer list as well, even though it might not be as large.

-Alright, that's enough architecture; for now, let's start fetching data from our blockchain!
+Alright, that's enough architecture; let's start fetching data from our blockchain!

 ### 4. Everyone Do: Fetching balance with Web3.py (15 min)

 Time for us to start pulling transactions from the chain.

-Everyone will code along together, ensure that students are keeping up with every step.
+Everyone will code along together; ensure that students are keeping up with every step.

 Create a new folder called `web3` then `cd` into it: